Small Business Survival Fund

 - Prepare local businesses to take advantage of the rebounding economy when the coronavirus (COVID-19) crisis is over.
 For example, upgrading premises or upskilling staff.

-The fund will be administered by the Department of Trade, Business and Innovation.
+The fund will be administered by the Department of Industry, Tourism and Trade.
 It is targeted at businesses that have a significant reduction in trade due to the shutdown and physical distancing provisions.

 The fund was developed by an industry-led advisory board, chaired by respected Territory business leader Dick Guit.